shanahanbaptista/Data-structures-with-C/README.md

         * A pointer to a head and tail node, both initialized to NULL
         * set function pointers to the appropriate functions
         * returns a pointer to a List struct created on the heap

+:bulb: The remaining function names are suggestions since the driver code calls them all via function pointers

 * Insert - inserts an element at a specified index in the list.
     * `void insertList(List * list, int index, Data value);`
         * Adds the Data to the specified index